-In addition to the in vitro and in vivo experiments, the researchers also conducted bioinformatics analysis of ovarian tumor samples from patients treated with paclitaxel, using biopsy data from a gene expression database.
+In addition to the in vitro and in vivo experiments, the researchers also conducted bioinformatics analysis of ovarian tumour samples from patients treated with paclitaxel, using biopsy data from a gene expression database.

-"Our analysis of the biopsies identified a gene profile characteristic of M1 antitumor macrophages in tumors treated with the chemotherapy drug.
+"Our analysis of the biopsies identified a gene profile characteristic of M1 antitumour macrophages in tumours treated with the chemotherapy drug.
 This finding matched our hypothesis," Mattar Cunha said.

 The most interesting association, Queiroz Cunha explained, would be with immune checkpoint therapy, which blocks proteins that stop the immune system from attacking cancer cells.

 "This is a form of immunotherapy that sets out to enhance immune response, and that's precisely the effect of paclitaxel.
-It could perhaps be used as adjuvant therapy for other tumors," he said.
+It could perhaps be used as adjuvant therapy for other tumours," he said.